 Commenting on the case, David Gabell, Clinical Negligence Specialist at Fosters Solicitors said "this is a welcome clarification on the status of a mother as a primary victim, and is big step forward for mothers who have been exposed to negligence during labour."

-If you or a loved one have been the victim of negligent treatment or advice during pregnancy, please give David a call on 01603 620508, or email us for a free no obligation chat.
+If you or a loved one have been the victim of negligent treatment or advice during pregnancy, please give David, one of our solicitors in Norwich, a call on 01603 620508, or email us for a free no obligation chat.